clayne/hacktical-c/error/README.md

 }
 ```

-Errors are defined as dynamically sized structs, which are allocated/freed automagically.
+Errors are defined as follows.

 ```C
 struct hc_error {